Commentary by Steven V. Selthoffer, Chief European Columnist

 The beach has been closed before.

 The latest news from a sailing test event is raising concerns among the Olympic sailors and other officials as pollution in the bay has been rising.
-Recent reports of dead dogs and human excrement by the ton are now being reported with photos in the media.
+Recent reports of dead, floating dogs, human excrement by the ton are now being reported with photos in the media.